1. Folding Boat Equipment (FBE)

 Listed for its special historic interest as a very rare example of an extant Inglis bridge and the only one known to be still in public use.
 Complete and with very little subsequent alteration, it represents an important stage in the design and development of temporary military bridging.
 A pioneering design in its own right, it was the precursor and inspiration for the better-known Bailey Bridge of the Second World War.

-This may well be the only MkII in existence outside of a museum.
+This may well be the only MkII existing outside a museum.

 The Inglis Bridge Mark III